bkudaimi/Project-Portfolio/README.md

 Model_PredictingMovieRatings: This model predicts the IMDb rating for new films allowing directors to focus on films predicted to be good ones.

 Projects 9 and 10 will be completed by June 2022.

+Visit my GitHub repository at https://github.com/bkudaimi/Project-Portfolio for the files named here.